igraph/python-igraph/doc/source/visualisation.rst

    >>> import igraph as ig
    >>> g = ig.Graph(edges=[[0, 1], [2, 3]])

 Read the :doc:`api/index` for details on each function and class.
-See the :ref:`tutorial <tutorial-layouts-plotting>` and the :doc:`gallery` for examples.
+See the :ref:`tutorial <tutorial-layouts-plotting>` and the :doc:`tutorials/index` for examples.

 Graph layouts
 =============